coq/coq/dev/ci/README-users.md

 merge the corresponding pull request with the fix for your contribution.

-As of today, you have to worry about synchronizing with Coq upstream every once in a while; we hope we will improve this in the future by using [coqbot](https://github.com/coq/bot); meanwhile, a workaround is to give merge permissions to someone from the Coq team as to help with these kind of merges.
+As of today, you have to worry about synchronizing with Coq upstream every once in a while; a workaround is to give merge permissions to someone from the Coq team as to help with these kind of merges.

 ### OCaml and plugin-specific considerations